gastaldi/jira-maven-plugin/readme.txt

+The initial code and older versions was originally placed in http://code.google.com/p/jira-maven-plugins/.

 This Maven plugin allows performing of JIRA common actions, like releasing a version, create a new version and generate the release notes:

 Before you start using this plugin, you must have two configurations already set on your pom.xml: